-She presses the button, and the vibrations stop, but no matter how many times she does it, her mobile keeps on vibrating.
+She presses the button, and the vibrations stop.
+But no matter how many times she does it, her mobile keeps on vibrating.
 So, she pushes the button long and hard, and with one vibration, Mariana knows the mobile has shut down.
+She smiles a little.

 As she walks further, she miraculously recognises Park Avenue Christian Church on the other block.
 In the progressive city, this architectural landmark stands forever frozen in time.
 It always mesmerises Mariana how everything around it changes and is still the most beautiful thing she sees.
-So she decides to go in there, crossing the road.
+So she decides to go in there, crossing the road with purpose.

 But as she walks along Park Avenue, a peculiar juncture occurs as the noise and everything in between decreases as if the silence is overtaking; it is deafening.
 Mariana doesn’t even hear the rainfall hitting the asphalt.
-The only thing she can hear is her breathing, and as she looks up.
-The sudden approaching lights blind her strained vision.
+The only thing she can hear is her breathing and her heart beating.
+Confused with this sensation, she looks up, and the sudden approaching lights blind her strained vision.

 Be careful what you wish for because you just might get it.

 Since the estate Mr Greene inherited in Hamptons was in renovation, Mariana was living in London with their Nana Charlie when she was still in her younger days, and she was conscious about how nasty she was.
 Though she looked like an angel and innocent, she was a pure mean girl.
-She was the kind of kid that everyone hates but has to pretend they like them anyway, so they will not be the next target of mindless, childish banters and be anguished.
+She was the kind of kid everyone hated.
+But those kids had to pretend they liked her anyway, so they wouldn’t be the next target of mindless, childish banters and be anguished.

 In other words: Mariana Greene was a bully.

-She did not care if she made someone cry or torment them with the stingy words that came out of her naturally pink lips.
+She did not care if she made someone cry or torment them with the stingy words coming out of her naturally pink lips.
 All she cared about was feeling amused because she thought it was okay.

 From then on, Mariana seems to fade away in the background.
-Even if her parents give her everything she needs and wants, they cut her wings before she had the chance to fly, and now she turns out as a coward.
-Even if being friends with the popular kids and having siblings who will never bore her, Mariana still feels alone, isolated, even.
-Unaware of it before, this is when she realises it is the first sign of her karma.
+She might be friends with the popular kids and have siblings who will never bore her, but she still feels alone, isolated, even.
+Her parents gave her everything she needed and wanted, and yet, they cut her wings before she had the chance to fly, and now she turned out to be a coward.
+Unaware of it all before, Mariana realises these as signs of her karma.